Caring For Your Monstera - Swiss Cheese Plant

 When potting plants on into larger pots, a mix comprised of equal parts potting mixture and sphagnum moss will do the job, also once the plant reaches heights of 80cm tall it will need the support of a moss pole or bamboo cane as its naturally tendency is to grow up.

-Mature Monstera deliciosa plants produce flowers that only last a few days, but it develops into a rich-tasting fruit, which can be picked for eating once it’s ripe.
+Mature Monstera deliciosa plants grown outdoors produce flowers that only last a few days, but they develop into a rich-tasting fruit, which can be picked for eating once it’s ripe.